Pace (narrative): Within a story

 A good plot is an exercise in proper balance.
 By staying aware of the scenes' levels of intensity and writing accordingly, a writer can make novels fresh and memorable to their readers.
+Suzanne Fleishman notes in her book that pacing helps build and sustain narrative tension, a critical element in various genres, including thrillers, mysteries, and horror.
+By carefully controlling the speed at which information is revealed, tension can be heightened, leading to an increased sense of anticipation and suspense.
 Beginning writers often give every moment in their stories the same weight.
 However, in writing fiction, they are in charge of the way time moves.
 They can pass quickly over what is unimportant, or even skip it entirely.
 Then they can stretch out the events their readers care about.
 There is a time for telling and a time for showing.
+Graeme Dunphy's, “Telling, Showing, and Reminding: Narrative Pace in the Annolied”, explained that the pace of the narrative varies, though, with some of the more comprehensive sections inviting the viewer to enter the scene in a way that is impossible in the more superficial passages.
 Most stories are paced not too fast, but too slowly.
 On the other hand, there is nothing less exciting than non-stop excitement, so writers must avoid the monotony of constant action and texture the pace.
+A story with a monotonous pace can quickly become dull and uninteresting.
+Skillful use of pacing techniques allows for variation and contrast, introducing moments of rest and calm between intense or action-packed scenes.
+This contrast provides a more satisfying reading experience and allows readers to appreciate the highs and lows of the narrative.
 Writing should be done with a consciousness of pacing and tension.
 In the rising action of the story, reader interest can be maintained by upping the action ante with each succeeding scene.
 The initial obstacle the hero overcomes should be smaller than the one that follows.

 Between different stories

 Different kinds of stories call for different kinds of characters, tension, pacing, themes, and dialogue.
 A fast-paced action adventure needs fast-paced dialogue in every scene to keep the story moving forward quickly.
 Likewise, a literary story needs the dialogue to match the pace of the other elements in the story—it needs to move more slowly.
 Genre stories generally move quickly, employing more dialogue and action and less slow-paced narrative, because they are generally plot-driven rather than character-driven, like literary and mainstream stories.
 The emphasis is on the action that keeps the plot moving rather than the narrative that keeps the character growing.
 It pays to know the characters because who they are determines how slowly or quickly they talk.
+Important information, hints, and surprises can be revealed through character interactions, moving the story ahead.
+This not only keeps readers intrigued but also keeps the plot moving along without becoming dull or overly dependent on descriptive passages.